PHANTOM 4 RTK SE

 What is the difference between PPK and RTK modes, how are they used?

 RTK and PPK are two different kinematic technologies and reference data in different ways.
 Although PPK is generally slightly more accurate than RTK, both achieve centimeter-level accuracy.
 RTK is recommended for users who will be flying in environments with real-time connection via OcuSync or 4G and who prefer practicality and efficiency.
 For users who have enough time and do not mind operating offline, PPK is a better option.

-What PPK file types does the Phantom 4 RTK support, what are these files for and how do I use them?
+What PPK file types does the Phantom 4 RTK SE support?
+What are these files for and how do I use them?

 EVENTLOG.bin is a binary file containing the logs, time data and information about the exposure.

 PPKRAW.bin is a file in RTCM3.2 MSM5 format containing satellite information and ephemeris data.